oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

-                    "allow group ebslz-ebs-prod-admin-group to manage load-balancers in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage volume-family in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage tag-namespaces in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to read all-resources in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage alarms in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage metrics in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage object-family in compartment ebslz-ebs-prod-cmp",
+                    "allow group ebslz-ebs-prod-admin-group to manage load-balancers in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage volume-family in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage tag-namespaces in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage alarms in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage metrics in compartment ebslz-ebs-prod-cmp", "allow group ebslz-ebs-prod-admin-group to manage object-family in compartment ebslz-ebs-prod-cmp",